Frederick Martin (politician): Labour

 He remained as Labour Prospective Parliamentary Candidate for a general election expected to take place in 1939 or 1940.
 However, by the time the next election came in 1945, he had been replaced as candidate.

+Literary career

+Martin wrote at least three plays later in life, including "The Moon on Horseback", which he described as "a play of fisher-life", completed in 1934.
+It is not known if any were ever produced on the stage.

 Local government

 However Martin did achieve political success at local government level.
 He served as vice-chairman of Aberdeenshire Education Authority from 1925 to 1930.
 In 1929 he was elected a member of Aberdeenshire County Council and was Chairman of the Public Health Committee from 1932 to 1945 and Chairman of the Education Committee, 1946–47.
 He was Vice-Convener (equivalent to vice-chairman) of the County between 1946 and 1949, when he became Convener.
 He died in office.

 Honours

 Martin was awarded the CBE in 1942 and was appointed Deputy Lieutenant of Aberdeenshire in 1949.

 Death

 Martin died at his home in Mintlaw in Aberdeenshire on 18 January 1950, aged 67.